 Our management's discussion and analysis of our financial condition and results of operations is based on our condensed consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States (GAAP).
-The preparation of these condensed consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets and liabilities and disclosure of contingent liabilities at the date of the financial statements, as well as the reported revenues and expenses during the reporting periods.
-We base our estimates on historical experience and on various other factors which we believe to be materially reasonable under the circumstances, the results of which form our basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources, and evaluate our estimates on an ongoing basis.
+The preparation of these condensed consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets and liabilities and disclosure of contingent liabilities at the date of the condensed consolidated financial statements, as well as the reported revenues and expenses during the reporting periods.
+We base our estimates on historical experience and on various other factors that we believe to be materially reasonable under the circumstances, the results of which form our basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources, and evaluate our estimates on an ongoing basis.
 Actual results may materially differ from those estimates under different assumptions or conditions.

-There have been no changes to our critical accounting policies since we filed our Annual Report on Forml 0-K for the year ended December 31, 2021 with the SEC on March 17, 2022.
+There have been no changes to our critical accounting policies, except for our revenue recognition policy with respect to the Kaken license agreement, since we filed our Annual Report on Form 10-K for the year ended December 31, 2022 with the SEC on March 23, 2023.
 For a description of our critical accounting policies and estimates, please refer to our Annual Report on Form 10-K.